-Winner of over 35 International Awards, Hedgehog's Home is an animated Film by Eva Cvijanović based on the classic story by Branko Ćopić, a writer from former Yugoslavia, Its a warm and universal tale that reminds us there truly is no place like home.
+Winner of over 35 international awards, Hedgehog's Home is an animated film by Eva Cvijanović.
+Based on the classic story by Branko Ćopić, a writer from the former Yugoslavia, it is a warm and universal tale that reminds us there truly is no place like home.

 In The Mountain of SGaana, Haida filmmaker Christopher Auchter spins a magical tale of a young man who is stolen away to the spirit world, and the young woman who rescues him.
 The film brilliantly combines traditional animation with formal elements of Haida art, and is based on a story inspired by a old Haida fable.

 A variation on a fable by Aesop ("The Lion and the Mouse") in which a mouse aids a mighty lion who had once spared his life.
 This children's film casts real animals – with a big brown bear in the role of the lion, and proves that little friends can prove to be great friends indeed.